-Which sweetener to use is largely a matter of preference.
-I like erythritol, or blends of it, the best, but they all have pros and cons.
-I hope this guide will help you understand the differences between them, their effects on blood sugar (often called glycemic index or GI), and how to convert.
+Which sugar-free sweetener to use is largely a matter of preference.
+I like erythritol and monk fruit, or blends of them, the best, but they all have pros and cons.

 Contrary to what some people may believe, sugar alcohols are not artificial sweeteners.
 There is some processing involved to achieve the granulated sweeteners you can purchase for home use, but this is no less natural than the processing needed for coconut sugar, maple syrup, or white table sugar.
 You can also choose to buy ones that are guaranteed non-GMO and/or organic.

-Erythritol is my absolute favorite natural, low carb sweetener.
-I use it for most recipes on this blog.
-It has practically no aftertaste at all, aside from an occasional cooling sensation that can be present if used in large quantities.
+Erythritol has practically no aftertaste at all, aside from an occasional cooling sensation that can be present if used in large quantities.
 It occurs naturally in some fruit, but the granulated kind you buy is made by fermenting glucose.

 Technically erythritol is about 70% as sweet as sugar, so the correct conversion would indicate to use a little more compared to sugar (about 1.3 times more).
 However, many people use it as a 1:1 replacement for sugar without noticing a difference.